Using Library computers

 Library members must agree to abide by our Acceptable Use Policy, and guest users must show valid proof of name and address and complete and sign a Computer & Internet Users Agreement.
 Children and young people under the age of 16 must have their form counter-signed by a parent or guardian.
 All of these are in the document section of this page.

 For those new to computers and digital devices or for those who just need a little help, a learning session at your local library is the best place to start.

-We have something for everyone, whether you are an absolute beginner or just want to find out what the internet has to offer.
+We have something for everyone, whether you are an absolute beginner or just want to find out what digital technology has to offer.
 Sessions are fun, with helpful friendly tutors who want to help you learn.

 - Tablet Tips